qiweiii/markdown-sticky-notes/README.md

 Go to `chrome://extensions/` page, click on "load unpacked", choose the `build/` folder, then you can see the extension.

-## More features
+## More features in future

 options page:

-- Export all notes
+- Export/import all notes
-- Export notes in a page
+- Export/import notes in one page
-- Allow user to choose whether note is saved based on url or domain
+- Allow user to choose whether note is saved based on full url or domain
-- Sort urls by name OR date added
+- Sort urls by name or date added
 - Use IndexedDB or external DB to increase storage limit